muktharamesh20/61040-portfolio/assignments/writingConcepts.md

 - **requires** the storeLocation exists
 - **effect** removes the store location

+modifyAcceptableDistance(StoreLocation: storeLcation, newAcceptableDistance: number)
+- **requires** the storeLocation exists
+- **effect** modifies the acceptable distance from the store location to the distance newAcceptableDistance miles

 authenticateUser(userLocation: String, storeLocation): boolean
 - **requires** the storeLocation exists
-- **effect** returns that the purchaser is suspicious if the distance between the user's location and the store location is greater than acceptableDistance associated with the store location
+- **effect** returns that the purchaser is suspicious if the distance between the userLocation and the storeLocation is greater than acceptableDistance associated with the store location

 Subtleties: this allows multiple different stores from the same location (ie many stores in a mall).
 Also, it makes sure each store location is only listed once because it's a set.